 - Where can I get more information?

-What is estradiol transdermal (Vivelle-Dot)?
+What is estradiol transdermal?

-Estradiol is a form of estrogen, a female sex hormone the regulates many processes in the body.
+Estradiol is a form of estrogen, a female sex hormone produced by the ovaries.
+Estrogen is necessary for many processes in the body.

-Estradiol transdermal skin patches are used to treat certain symptoms of menopause such as dryness, burning, and itching of the vaginal area.
-Estradiol transdermal also reduces urgency or irritation of urination.
+Estradiol transdermal skin patches are used to treat certain symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.
+This medicine is also used to prevent postmenopausal osteoporosis, or to treat ovarian disorders.